• Glossary

 k

-Keyword — a keyword is a word or phrase that is used to optimize a website or webpage.
-Selecting keywords is one of the most important tasks in SEO work and selecting the right keywords in the outset can either make or break you.
-It`s important to note that the keyword Miami vacation and vacation Miami will produce different search results, so the order and positioning of the words within the phrase is just as important.
+Keyword — a word or phrase that is used to optimize a website or webpage.
+Selecting keywords is one of the most important tasks in SEO work, and selecting the right keywords in the outset can either make or break you.
+It's important to note that the keyword Miami vacation and vacation Miami will produce different search results, so the order and positioning of the words within the phrase is just as important.

 l